Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Last update: <b>23/11/2018</b></h3>
 <p>Files updated:</p>
 <ul>
-  <li><b>UserChrome.css</b>: Now you can use scrollable bookmarks multirow (you might have to update the scrollbar file or check the changes there to hide the scrollbars on bookmarks bar).</li>
+  <li><b>UserChrome.css</b>: Now you can use scrollable bookmarks multirow (you might have to update the scrollbar file or check the changes there to hide the scrollbars on bookmarks bar).
+Also added the option to auto-hide bookmarks (disabled by default)</li>
   <li><b>MultiRowTab-scrollable.uc.js</b>: Now the scrollable multi-row will only show the necessary rows up to a max of the set ones inside it (3 by default), instead of a static number of rows.</li>
   <li><b>addons.css</b>: Added a dark theme for <a href="https://addons.mozilla.org/en-US/firefox/addon/popup-blocker-ultimate/">Popup Blocker Ultimate</a> addon.</li>
 </ul>